A Lorrha Miscellany

 The final section features the author's early heroes and other parish hurlers who made names for themselves on the hurling filed.
 They are Mick O'Meara of the Hill, Tom Lambe, Hubie Hogan, Eugene O'Meara, Mick Brophy, Billy Hogan, Sean (Johnny) O'Meara, John McIntyre, Brian Mannion.

 Photos from the launch of the book which took place at the Friar's Tavern in Lorrha on Oct 12th 2012 are available at the Lorrha website which can be accessed by clicking here.
-A video of the a speech given by the author is below.
+A video of the a speech given by the author is available here.

 Availability: From the Author